mavryk-network/bake.mavryk.org_content/en/getting-started/best-practices.md

 ### Two Ledger Nano S Plus or Nano X
 While having two computers is somewhat optional, especially for a smaller baker, having two Ledger Nano S Plus or Nano X hardware wallets is very highly recommended.
 You will need to have two hardware wallets for the following reasons:
 * In the event of Ledger hardware failure
-* To transfer tez to your payment wallet or elsewhere, without interrupting baking
+* To transfer mav to your payment wallet or elsewhere, without interrupting baking
-* To vote on Tezos governance proposals, without interrupting baking
+* To vote on Mavryk governance proposals, without interrupting baking

 Note that you must never simultanerously use two hardware wallets to bake for the same baking address.
 This will result in a double baking or double endorsing offense and you will be slashed.
 It's very easy to avoid by:
 * Not authorizing the second hardware wallet to bake for the same address before it's needed